Have you ever stopped and listened to your internal conversation?

 “It’s ok, darling, calm down, you’re human, and everyone makes mistakes.
 You did your best.
 Besides, you’ve learned what works and what doesn’t in this situation, so next time something similar happens, you can act differently”

 What feeling would this inner support provoke?

-If you change your criticism for loving, careful, and respectful messages… you will really live a fuller and more satisfying life, because you won’t have to be constantly justifying yourself and feeling bad due to your own criticism.
+If you change your criticism for loving, careful, and respectful messages… you will really live a fuller and more satisfying life.

 I hope I’ve convinced you and motivated you to act and learn to stop criticizing yourself and become your best ally.